-Flying instructors need to be:
+Flight instructors need to be:

 - supportive, patient and positive

-- excellent communicators with good people skills
+- excellent communicators with good people and leadership skills

 - able to think logically, follow procedures and act responsibly

-- good at making decisions under pressure.
+- proactive and good at making decisions under pressure

 People don't get things first-off – you need to be very patient with them and understanding, but you also need to know what your own limits are.

-Useful experience for flying instructors includes:
+Useful experience for flight instructors includes: